Answers to the Index questions automatically justify to the Top of page.

 You will need a second answering system to take the OPX - Out of Area, Private and Unknown calls connected in parallel to the DPS3 using a duplex jack shown here set with 1-2 rings greater than the answering device in the TEL phone port.

-Return to topThe DPS3 prevents the first ring by default.
-However, all
+The DPS3 prevents the first ring by default.
+However,

-directly to the phone company.
+connected directly to the phone company.
+Digitone

-Digitone recommends that you use a cordless phone system
+recommends that you use a cordless phone system

 connected to the TEL port to do the distribution of the

-ringing and then turn off the extension phone ringers, or
+ringing and then turn off the extension phone ringers,

-connect all your phone bases into it and then to the TEL
+here and connect your cordless phone bases into it and

-port of the DPS3.
+then to the TEL port of the DPS3.

 To unblock a number, simply find that number still in Call History and Press and Hold the green Invite Button, then "Number Invite Saved" will display to let you know it is not blocked anymore.